UK Stocks-Factors to watch on Oct 20

 * BT jumps after network separation deal (Adds details, closing prices)

-LONDON Oct 20 Britain's FTSE 100 futures contract rose 0.3 percent on Monday, with the cash market also set to add to the previous session's sharp rebound after robust U.S. macro data helped soothe worries over the pace of global growth.
+LONDON Oct 20 Britain's FTSE 100 index is seen opening up by 26-27 points, or 0.4 percent higher on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up by 1.9 percent at 6,310.29 points on Friday.